 The Mid-Autumn Moon Festival at Dr. Sun Yat-Sen Garden takes place in September.
 It includes pretty lights and live entertainment.
 There is also tea to sample, moon cakes to eat, and sometimes even opportunities to try on traditional Chinese clothing.

-In 2023 the Mid-Autumn Moon Festival took place on the Friday and Saturday of September 29th and 30th.
+Last year the Mid-Autumn Moon Festival took place on the Friday and Saturday of September 29th and 30th.
 Tickets were available online for $7 to $10 each.
 They cost between $10 and $15 at the door.
+2024 details are TBC as of mid-June.

 Activities during the festival include poetry contests, Chinese tea-tasting opportunities, arts and crafts, lantern displays and live music.